 Teaching and practice rooms as well as a separate recital room, rehearsal room, technology studio and library.

-Full-time Music teachers
+Committed and enthusiastic Music teachers

 The Gascoigne Building houses award-winning radio station, OSCAR Radio, with facilities for musicians to record and press their own audio CDs